Advancements in Arc Fault Detection for Electrical Distribution Systems: A Comprehensive Review from Artificial Intelligence Perspective: An outline of arc fault detection approaches

 \subsection{AI-Driven Approaches for Arc Fault Detection: Fundamentals and Methods}

 The integration of sophisticated artificial intelligence methodologies, including machine learning, deep learning, visual processing, and recognition of patterns, facilitates the instantaneous examination of extensive datasets produced by electrical systems and the detection of arc faults.
 In the past couple of years, AI has been extensively utilized in various disciplines, encompassing the field of electrical engineering \cite{chen2020artificial,6547979,battina2015application,qiao2022improving}.
 The utilization of these AI-based techniques offers clear advantages over conventional arc fault detection methods, particularly in terms of their capacity to process immense quantities of data, high sensitivity in picking small variations in an electrical waveform, and their compatibility with existing electrical systems.
+Several studies have utilized AI techniques for the purpose of arc fault detection, as illustrated in Table \ref{tab:AI_methods}.

 This section presents a brief overview of AI approaches highlighting their significance in the present context and potential topics for future research.
 The subsequent section of this discussion elucidates the use of AI techniques in arc fault detection, so facilitating the reader's understanding of its enhanced precision and expedited outcomes.